melysan/owo-forecast/README.md

 ## About 'owo forecast'
-'owo forecast' is a simple and cute weather forecast web app that gives a weekly glance of the weather for Vancouve, BC Canada.
+'owo forecast' is a simple and cute weather forecast web app that gives a weekly glance of the weather for Vancouver, BC Canada.
 It provides you information about the temperature, weather type, and date for the week.

 ## Tools & Languages